 The Music Director directs the choir, supervises our Accompanists (Karen Dale, Carl Thor, Paul Chandler, Nancy Bonner) and volunteer Featured Musicians and Song Leaders, and oversees all music in our worship services.
 [15 hours/week]

 Patrick holds a BM degree in Education and Vocal Performance from Pacific University.
 Patrick performs in musical groups around the area, and gained much of his training as the bass soloist and section leader at First Unitarian Church of Portland, where he co-leads the summer program.
 Patrick also serves as Director of Conferences for the UU Musicians Network, where he oversees the annual national UU Musicians' conference.

-You can reach Patrick via email at musicdirector@UUCVan.org
+Reach Patrick via email at musicdirector@UUCVan.org Hours

 Donna Aase, Office Administrator, since 2001

 The Office Administrator supervises our Sexton, Doug Adams, produces the weekly Bulletin, manages our facility reservations and rentals, oversees the bulletin boards, and generally keeps our office functioning smoothly.
 [15 hours/week]

 Donna’s primary employment is as an ESL Instructor at Clark College.
 Since the winter of 2013, Donna has been pursuing certification through the Association of Unitarian Universalist Administrators, a process that may take several years.